0xReki/0xreki.github.io/_posts/2019/2019-12-22-what-i-hate-about-wysiwyg.md

 WYSIWYM — What You See Is What You Mean — is not the be all and end all.
 First, you need to be able to express yourself for the computer to understand what you want.
-So it's back to able able to use the tools.
+So it's back to be able to use the tools.

-Plus, you need to able to get your head around separating content from view — something that is not that easy to get into.
+Plus, you need to be able to get your head around separating content from view — something that is not that easy to get into.
 Some things are just bound to certain content, like links.

 Markdown seems like a good thing.
-As a techie it just feels natural to me.
+As a techie, it just feels natural to me.
-Not too complex as writing HTML or LaTex but powerful enough for lots of things.
+Not too complex as writing HTML or LaTeX but powerful enough for lots of things.
-With Attribute List support you even can have the extra control you need it.
+With Attribute List support, you even can have the extra control you need it.
 But not all people feel like that.

 Sometimes, using a WYSIWYG editor is just better.
-Usually, if you project is small or simple, WYSIWYG editor is just fine, and faster.
+Usually, if your project is small or simple, WYSIWYG editor is just fine, and faster.
-If I need to hang a simple sign I don't start a LaTeX document or some fancy design software I just use a simple word processor.
+If I need to hang a simple sign, I don't start a LaTeX document or some fancy design software, I just use a simple word processor.